murraysagal/MSStringifyMacros/README.md

 ### Cocoapods

 1. Add a pod entry for MSStringifyMacros to your Podfile: `pod 'MSStringifyMacros'`.
-If you want to add only specific macros you can use `pod 'MSStringifyMacros/NSUserDefaults'` or `pod 'MSStringifyMacros/NSCoding'`.
+If you want to add only specific macros you can use `pod 'MSStringifyMacros/UserDefaults'` or `pod 'MSStringifyMacros/Archiving'`.
 Refer to the podspec for the current submodules.
 2. Install the pod(s) by running `pod install`.
-3. Where you need it `#import "NSUserDefaults+StringifyMacros.h"` or `#import "NSCoding+StringifyMacros.h"`.
+3. Where you need it `#import "MSStringifyMacros_Archiving.h"` or `#import "MSStringifyMacros_UserDefaults.h"`.

 ### Source Files

-Alternatively you can directly add the required `*StringifyMacros.{h,m}` source files to your project.
+Alternatively you can directly add the required `MSStringifyMacros*.{h,m}` source files to your project.

 ---